kyokosawada/Springboot-Security/reviewer/spring-security-enterprise-2025.md

 Authorization in 2025 is dynamic, fine-grained, context-aware, and enterprise-compliant.
 Spring Security’s model is:

 - **Role-Based Access Control (RBAC):** Assigns permissions to roles, then roles to users.
-Enterprise-grade RBAC uses role hierarchies (e.g., ADMIN > MANAGER > USER), mapped policies, and explicit permission audits.
-Annotation-based enforcement (`@PreAuthorize("hasRole('ADMIN')")`, `@Secured`, DSL config) ensures maintainability and compliance, while hierarchical `RoleHierarchyImpl` prevents "role explosion" and enables safe propagation of privileges.
+Enterprise-grade RBAC uses explicit and auditable authority mappings, including hierarchical assignments (e.g., ADMIN > MANAGER > USER), all versioned and testable for compliance.
+Annotation-based enforcement (`@PreAuthorize("hasRole('ADMIN')")`, `@Secured`, DSL config) ensures maintainability, and enterprise policy is now driven by explicit authority aggregation, not magic, "hidden" hierarchies.

 ### ABAC: Attribute-Driven, Contextual Enterprise Policy